andrew-ruff/andrew-ruff.github.io/_posts/2024-01-05-future-topics.markdown

 ### Even My Keyboard is Open-Source: A Charybdis Build Log
 I currently use an ergonomic, open-source keyboard called the Charybdis.
 I built this keyboard myself, which was a rather harrowing experience.
-I plan to discuss the challenges I faced while constructing the keyboard and the key layout I designed for it.
+I plan to discuss the challenges I faced while constructing the keyboard and the advantages of the key layout I designed for it.

 ### StageViewer: A Visualization Tool for Steve from Minecraft in Super Smash Brothers Ultimate
 An ongoing project that will be publicly available soon is a tool a friend